Density profile of a self-gravitating polytropic turbulent fluid in the context of ensembles of molecular clouds: Study of the derived equation for density profile

 \section{Study of the derived equation for density profile}

 A general approach is to find a solution of the equation in form of a Frobenius series \citep[see, e.g.][]{Riley_Hobson_Bence_2006} with increasing exponents and small $\ell$: $0<\ell_0<\ell\ll1$.
 In this work we search for it in the form of a power-law density profile $\varrho(\ell)=\ell^{-p}$ since the latter is in one-to-one correspondence to a power-law PDF $P(s)\propto \exp(qs)~,~s=\ln(\varrho)$ with $q=-3/p$ \citep{DVK_2017}.
-The motivation for this ansatz is to suggest a physical explanation of the second PLT observed in several nearby molecular clouds (Schneider et al. 2020, in prep.).
+The motivation for this ansatz is to suggest a physical explanation of the second PLT observed in several nearby molecular clouds \citep{Schneider_ea_2021}.

 Making this substitution in Eq. (\ref{E_rho}), we arrive at:

 No value of the density-profile exponent $p$ yields an exact solution of this equation.
 Different assumptions and approximations yield different approximate solutions for the slope of the density profile $p$.